IsaacShelton/24h/README.md

         '&' Goto                   Jumps to that location in the file      &(value).
         '@' Conditional Goto       Jumps to that location if cell is 1     @(value).
         ':' Get Current Cell       Sets the Cell value to the Cell index   :
-        '?'
+        '#' Dereference            Sets the Cell to the Current Cell value # '?'
 Conditional            Evaluates depending on condition        ?(condition)(value).(result cell).
             '=' Checks for equality     ?=100.0.
             '<' Less Than               ?<100.0.